ntop/ntopng/doc/src/advanced_features/devices_exclusion.rst

   This feature is available with at least Pro License.

-As described below in this page, you can add a list of MAC addresses that are allowed on your network, and instruct ntopng to trigger alerts whenever:
+As described below in this page (left sidebar menu: Settings -> Device/MAC Address Tracking), you can add a list of MAC addresses that are allowed on your network, and instruct ntopng to trigger alerts whenever:

   - An unknown MAC (i.e. a device) connects to the network
   - (Optionally) A MAC (i.e. a device) disconnects from the network